Sarah Rutherford is a Scottish-born, London-based TV writer and playwright.

 while working as a freelance journalist and broadcaster.
 She then trained at Guildford School of Acting and worked as an actor before becoming a playwright and screenwriter.

-Her plays are published by Oberon Books.
+Her plays are published by Methuen.

 Reviews for THE GIRL WHO FELL: